 Who wears red and who wears blue?
 What does the braiding mean?

 What’s the hidden secret behind this shiny armour?
-Why is it an hour to wear one and how could the straps save your neck?
+Why is it an honour to wear one and how could the straps save your neck?

 These boots aren’t made for walking; why are they the shape they are and what makes them so strong?